 How to Prevent Illness in Cats

 Many owners underestimate the importance of routine veterinary care for cats.
 They may wait several years to bring their cats to the vet for check-ups.
 Worse, they sometimes wait until their cat is sick.
 It's understandable that people would want to avoid putting their cats through the stress of a veterinary visit.
 Some cats become very anxious or even aggressive at the vet.
 Rather than waiting, try to find a veterinary practice that is less stressful for your cat.
 Many feline-friendly practices are out there, some even cat-only practices.
-Alternatively, you may consider finding a mobile vet who can come to your home.
-Many cats do better in a familiar environment.

 Annual veterinary exams are essential for cats.
 Senior cats can benefit from biannual check-ups and routine lab work.
 These visits give the vet an opportunity to examine your cat when he appears healthy.
 The vet may find minor abnormalities on the exam that indicate a minor problem before your cat gets really sick.
 Early detection might mean you and your vet can take action before the illness becomes serious.